Home > Health insurance > Health insurance in New Jersey

 This New Jersey health insurance guide, including the FAQs below, is designed to help you understand the coverage options and potential financial assistance that may be available to you and your family.

 Starting in the fall of 2020, New Jersey began using its own state-run health insurance exchange (Marketplace) – GetCoveredNJ.
 Before that, the state used the federally run HealthCare.gov Marketplace platform.
+GetCoveredNJ is a platform where New Jersey residents can shop for individual and family health plans offered by various private health insurance carriers.
+These plans are used by people who aren’t eligible for Medicare, Medicaid, or an affordable employer-sponsored health plan.

 In addition to federal premium subsidies and cost-sharing reductions, New Jersey also offers state-funded premium subsidies.
-The program, called New Jersey Health Plan Savings, is available to GetCoveredNJ enrollees with household incomes up to 600% of the poverty level.3
+The program, called New Jersey Health Plan Savings, is available to GetCoveredNJ enrollees with household incomes up to 600% of the poverty level.2

 Explore our other comprehensive guides to coverage in New Jersey